Two-Person Bargaining when the Disagreement Point is Private Information: The non-linear case

-Note that, in the above example, although $\mu $ is (\textit{ex-post}) efficient, the fair lottery over $a_{1}$ and $a_{2}$ that $\mu $ prescribes when both players' types are from $\{s_{1},s_{2}\}$ is not; hence, if players would learn that both types are in this set, they would have an incentive to renegotiate and replace this lottery by the outcome $a_{3}$.
-However, the resulting mechanism would no longer be incentive compatible as type $w$ could gain by pretending to be a strong type.

-Also note that, in this example, we did not have to specify the disagreement utilities of the types $s_{1},s_{2}$ and $w$; the example works as long as $ u_{i}^{0}(t)\leq \frac{1}{2}$ for all $t$.
-Hence, it is allowed that $ u_{i}^{0}(s_{1},t_{2})=u_{i}^{0}(s_{2},t_{2})$ for all $t_{2}$.
+Note that, in this example, we did not have to specify the disagreement utilities of the types $s_{1},s_{2}$ and $w$; the example works as long as $ t_{i}=u_{i}^{0}(t)\leq \frac{1}{2}$ for all $i$ and $t$.
+Hence, it is allowed that $u_{i}^{0}(s_{1},t_{2})=u_{i}^{0}(s_{2},t_{2})$ for all $t_{2}$ .
 In this case, $s_{1}$ and $s_{2}$ only differ in name: these types have the same preferences and beliefs, and they can be thought of as a type $s$ having been split into two.
-One of the axioms used in \cite{HS72} to characterize their generalized Nash solution is ``player splitting"; it insists that such splitting (keeping utilities and beliefs the same) should not change the solution; see also \cite{WE92}.
-Our example shows that ``player splitting" may not be as innocent as it first might appear to be: as soon as a player is split into two different decision making agents, there can be coordination problems between them, and this can change the outcome.
+One of the axioms \cite{HS72} use to characterize their generalized Nash solution is \textquotedblleft player splitting"; it insists that such splitting (keeping utilities and beliefs the same) should not change the solution; see also \cite{WE92}.
+Our example shows that \textquotedblleft player splitting" may not be as innocent as it first might look: as soon as a player is split into two different decision making agents, there can be coordination problems between them, and this can change the outcome.